Elle (sport): Introduction

+Known historically as the "poor man's game," Elle is a highly communal sport.
+It requires no expensive gear, brings entire villages together across all age groups, and builds high physical endurance, cardiovascular fitness, and team camaraderie.

 Rules

 The game is played between two teams and the play scenario involves a hitter, a pitcher and fielders.
 The hitter is given three chances to hit the ball pitched at him or her.
 Once the hitter hits the ball with the bat – often a sturdy bamboo stick – the hitter has to complete a round or run which includes four possible "stoppings" spaced 55 m apart.
 A strikeout happens if the hitter's ball is caught by the fielding side or if the fielding side is able to hit the hitter with the ball while he or she is in the course of completing a run.
 The hitter can stop only at one of the three stoppings in the round thereby paving the way for another member of his team to come and become the hitter.
 The side that gets the highest number of (complete) runs wins the match.

 A team photograph of an elle team called Hendala Greyhounds, which dates back to 1911, depicts the team members after a game of elle, has been published.
 This indicates that the game may have been played by numerous organized groups from diverse areas.
 The fact that the players in the photograph were clad in European attire instead of sportswear indicates that the game might have been popular among the middle-class population of the era.
 The players are seen wearing neckties and suit coats.
 Existence of elle in and around the Hendala area as far back as 1900, is not accidental.
 It suggests that the game was an integral part of the lives of the people of such areas.
 It was deeply ingrained in their society which treated it as a powerful, attractive sport and was often played in a festive setting.
 In predominantly Christian areas, people used to organize a game of elle to coincide with the church feast which was invariably held on a Sunday.